 Vehicle Dynamics Control (VDC)

-The standard VDC† system utilises sensors to assess whether the vehicle is following its intended course.
-When the limits of stability have been reached, the system automatically adjusts the AWD torque distribution‡, engine output and brakes at each wheel to help keep the vehicle under control.
-The Sport-tech version also features Active Torque Vectoring, which applies braking force to the inside front wheel and distributes more torque to the outside wheel during cornering to help the car turn better.
-These systems give drivers of all abilities the feeling of added security and increased confidence under all possible scenarios.
+The standard VDC† system utilizes a network of sensors to assess whether the vehicle is following its intended course.
+To help keep the vehicle in control, the system automatically adjusts the AWD torque distribution, engine output and brakes at each wheel.
+Another standard feature, Active Torque Vectoring, applies braking force to the inside front wheel and distributes more torque to the outside wheel to help the Impreza corner better.
+These systems give drivers of all abilities the feeling of added security and increased confidence behind the wheel.

 † VDC is also known as electronic stability control